 ARTICLE 6 – SUSPENSION AND RESIGNATION OF MEMBERS

 Any members of the Association may be suspended for non-payment of dues or for unprofessional conduct.
-A member accused of unprofessional conduct must be informed of the charges and shall have the right to be heard by the Governing Board in his own defense.
+A member accused of unprofessional conduct must be informed of the charges and shall have the right to be heard by the Governing Board in his/her own defense.
 Expulsion for unprofessional conduct shall require an affirmative vote of three-fourths of the members present and voting at the annual business meeting.

 A member whose dues are two years in arrears shall be so notified by the Secretary-Treasurer.
 If no payment is made within 60 days, the member shall be suspended, but on vote of the Governing Board may be reinstated if all arrears are made up before the next annual meeting.